Dutch Fund for Climate and Development (DFCD)

 ongoing

-SNV has partnered with Climate Fund Managers (CFM), World Wildlife Fund Netherlands (WWF) and FMO, Dutch entrepreneurial development bank (lead organisation) to manage the Dutch Fund for Climate and Development (DFCD), with the objective to mobilise private sector investments in climate change adaptation at scale.
-The DFCD will run until 2037, is funded by Netherlands Ministry for Foreign Affairs and has a total value of €160 million.
+SNV has partnered with World Wildlife Fund Netherlands (WWF), Climate Fund Managers (CFM), and FMO, Dutch entrepreneurial development bank (lead organisation) to manage the Dutch Fund for Climate and Development (DFCD).

 Climate change poses an unprecedented threat to humanity in the twenty-first century.
 We need to adapt our systems to climate change and increase resilience amongst people living in poverty and vulnerable groups.
 To date, there is a notable shortfall in funding and a dominant focus on climate mitigation by global financing parties to date.
 To overcome the funding gap, we need to stimulate private sector investments in climate change adaptation innovations and scale viable business cases.
+Within this context, SNV’s role in co-managing the DFCD’s Origination Facility seeks to identify projects and carry out (pre-) feasibility development activities.
+ADD PHASE 2

-The consortium
+The approach

-2. Land-use Facility: Led by FMO
+2. Land-Use Facility: led by FMO

-3. Water Facility: Led by CFM
+3. Water Facility: led by CFM

 News and stories